Top 10 Worst Places to Live in Alberta

 When you think of Alberta, you remember the Rocky Mountains, the badlands, the parks, the glistening glacier lakes, and of course, the large oil industries.

-This province is one of the most beautiful provinces in Canada with its impressive scenery.
+Alberta is one of the most beautiful provinces in Canada with its impressive scenery.

 It parades some of the nicest places to live in Canada but even the haven has dangerous spots.